rsksmart/RSKIPs/IPs/RSKIP265.md

 The peg-out fees will be fixed to let user known in advance how much they may need to pay for each peg out.
 The bridge computes two values: Fi and Fo.
 Fi represents the cost in fees of consuming a single Powpeg input, and Fo is the cost of one P2SH output.

-A new bridge method getPegOutFeesForNextEvent() will be added.
+A new bridge method `getPegOutFeesForNextEvent()` will be added.

-This method will return UMA_adjustFactor*{(Fi\*1.5+Fo)/B+Fo}, where B is the average number of inputs per peg-out transaction considering the last 24 events, except for the last event which is excluded.
+This method will return UMA_adjustFactor*avgFee, where, avgFee is the average fee paid by each transaction in the the past 24 events, except for the last event which is excluded.
+To compute avgFee, when an peg-out event ends the Bridge will record the average fee per transaction that would have been required not to modify the UMA balance.
+The value for avgFee will be updated each time a peg-out event ends.

+At the RSKIP activation block, avgFee will be set to (Fi\*1.5+2*+Fo).
+The value of avgFee will bee updated once the first 24 peg-out events after activation have been executed.

-When the peg-out events is triggered, all users waiting to peg-out will be immediately charged getPegOutFeesForNextEvent().
+When the peg-out events is triggered, all users waiting to peg-out will be immediately charged `getPegOutFeesForNextEvent()`.

-UMA_adjustFactor is 1.1 if the UMA balance is higher than T(40), 0.9 if the UMA balance is lower than T(20) and 1 otherwise.
+UMA_adjustFactor is 0.9 if the UMA balance is higher than T(60), 1.1 if the UMA balance is lower than T(30) and 1 otherwise.

 ### Peg-out Coin selection Algorithm